-Currently entecavir and tenofovir are considered first line antiviral agents for the treatment of chronic hepatitis B infection due to their excellent efficacy and high barrier to resistance.
+Currently entecavir and tenofovir disoproxil fumarate (TDF) are considered first line antiviral agents for the treatment of chronic HBV infection due to their excellent efficacy and high barrier to resistance.
 Lamivudine and adefovir are no longer recommended due to high incidence of resistance with continued use.
 Patient adherence to medication is critical to achieve adequate HBV DNA suppression and prevent resistance.

-NOTE: \Tenofovir disoproxil fumerate (TDF) - currently funded by BC Transplant Tenofovir alafenamide (TAF) is only available through BC Transplant Compassionate Funding approval process.
+NOTE: "Tenofovir disoproxil fumarate (TDF) - currently funded by BC Transplant Tenofovir alafenamide (TAF) is only available through BC Transplant Compassionate Funding approval process.

-ANTIVIRAL THERAPEUTIC USE GUIDELINES
+ANTIVIRAL USE GUIDELINES